donkyduck/CipherFlow/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The CipherFlow is a library based on [Node-RED](https://github.com/node-red/node-red) that allows low-code programming on FHE.
+CipherFlow is a library for creating a flow of fully homomorphic encrypted computation based on [Node-RED](https://github.com/node-red/node-red) that allows low-code programming on FHE.

 <!-- Reference -->
 ## Reference